What types of data files can I send you?

 What is the cost variance between digital color and lithographic printing, and which produces better quality?

-- Digital color printing is more expensive on a per unit basis, but will often still be much more cost effective for smaller print runs.
-The biggest advantage to this technology is that it allows everything on a printed page to be personalized or variable, based on recipient data.
+- The biggest advantage to digital technology is that it allows everything on a printed page to be personalized or variable, based on recipient data.
 The quality of printing digitally is excellent.
 We own and operate some of the finest fleet of digital presses that produce outstanding quality at an incredible speed.
 We’re confident you will be pleased with the results.

 Can you match the colors of my art file precisely when you print them?
 What should I expect regarding colors?

 - We print from digital color presses and the standard is 4 color process (CMYK).
+If you are trying to match something you should provide that piece or a Pantone reference to us and also discuss your color matching requirements with your Account Manager.
 The quality is excellent but it may not match exactly to the sample you have.
-It also depends what you consider the “correct” color.
+It also depends on what you consider the “correct” color.
 Color on a computer monitor is RGB and it varies greatly between monitor types.
-If you are trying to match something you should provide that piece to us and also discuss your color matching requirements with the Account Manager.

 Why do you recommend Web-to-Print, and how does it streamline my marketing services?

 - We recommend it because our mission is to simplify and streamline your Marketing operations.
-In many cases, ordering from a simple, easy-to-use web-based system is far more efficient, in comparison to the old days of sending emails, corresponding by phone, signing-off on proofs, etc. Web ordering is available 24/7 for your convenience.
+In many cases, ordering from a simple, easy-to-use web-based system is far more efficient, in comparison to sending emails, corresponding by phone, signing-off on proofs, etc. Web ordering is available 24/7 for your convenience.

 Why should I use direct mail in my Marketing mix?

 - In some cases, digital marketing can be less expensive.
-The primary focus for a Marketing professional should be its analysis on the ROI (return on investment).
 Direct Mail continues to have a very compelling ROI when it is designed properly, includes a satisfactory amount of effort/value proposition and has secured strong deliverability.